Anti-Romanian sentiment: Ukraine

+The 2025 celebration of the Romanian language day in the Chernivtsi Oblast also fueled anti-Romanian sentiment, with many Ukrainians accusing the Romanians of separatism and the "forced Romanianization of Northern Bukovina", also calling them "occupants".
+The same happened when Romanian was introduced as a secondary language at the largest highschool of Chernivtsi.

 Yugoslavia and modern-day Serbia

 The Romanians living in the Serbian province of Vojvodina are very well represented at the provincial level despite their small presence (about 30,000 people, 1.5% of the province's population of around 2 million), and Romanian is one of the six official languages of the province.
 However, their counterparts in eastern Central Serbia (mostly in the Timok Valley and Branicevo), known as "Vlachs" in Serbian and outnumbering the Serbian Romanians in Vojvodina, have not had any privileges.
 As example from Negotin in Vršac, the Romanian local television station door was vandalized with the inscription "Out Romanians, Serbia!!!"
 (Serbian: Napolje Rumuni, Srbija!!!).

 The Timok Romanians speak the same language (Daco-Romanian) as is spoken to the north, in Romania.
 However, the Serbian authorities have pursued a policy of de-nationalization as they have slowly changed the term Romanian into "Vlach" through the years.

 These people declare themselves on census forms as ethnic Vlachs and their number is about 40,000.
 Nevertheless, older Serbian censuses counted up to 200,000 Romanians in present-day Central Serbia (the 1895-census counted 159,510 Romanians, the 1921-census counted 150,098 Romanians, the 1953-census counted 198,793 "Vlach" (Romanian) speakers).

-Since 2004 they are regular clashes between the Serbian authorities and the Romanian community in Timok when Bojan Aleksandrovic, a Romanian Orthodox priest decided to build a small church where he would hold services in Romanian.
+Since 2004 there are regular clashes between the Serbian authorities and the Romanian community in Timok when Bojan Aleksandrović, a Romanian Orthodox priest decided to build a small church where he would hold services in Romanian.
 Romanians in Serbia proper do not have the right to schooling and public worship in their native language.

 In the town of Negotin, the Romanian Cultural Association was vandalized in 2004 when Serbian pro-fascist ultra-nationalists wrote "Out of Serbia" on the windows of the main doors.

 Some Serbian ultranationalists even treat Romanians as "Romanized Serbs", even though no part of present-day Romania was ever under Serbian rule.